Why Wear Your Rolex All The Time

 Are you going more than 100 meters under water?

-Without going into the vagaries of static vs. dynamic water pressure, you can wear your Rolex in the pool or the shower, -just be sure to have the winding crown fully closed.
+Without going into the vagaries of static vs. dynamic water pressure, you can wear your 10 atm (100 m) water resistant Rolex in the pool or the shower.
+Just be sure to have the winding crown fully closed.
 If a Rolex can withstand 100m of static water pressure, it can handle shampoo.
-The only caveat is not heat your Rolex in a hot tub very often or for a long time.
+The only caveat is to not heat your Rolex in a hot tub very often or for a long time.
+Learn more about the water resistance of your Rolex before wearing your watch during certain water activities.